SDITools/Airlock/README.md

 ## Advanced Options

 When loaded onto the page, Airlock checks for the presence of an `_airlock` object in the global namespace.
-If it find the object, it will use it to configure your Airlock setup.
+If Airlock finds the object, it will be used to configure your Airlock setup.

 ```javascript
 var _airlock = {